 - End of contract bonus.

 When you are researching schools, it’s best to note what the salary + benefits are.
 This will help you determine where your optimal level of comfort will be according to your salary and benefits.
 International private schools are most likely to provide the above benefits, while public schools will not provide any benefits.
+If you’re looking to make a bit more cash, you might want to consider Teaching ESL in Kuwait instead.

 Teaching Opportunities for ESL in Egypt